-(b) Key Management
+(a).
+Key Management

-Ref Name Position 1 Joseph K. Kurgat Currently the county executive committee member for Education, Culture, Social Services, Sports and Youth Affairs Uasin gishu County Government.
-He Has a Master's In Education Administration And Management And A Degree In Education Science from Kenyatta University.
+Ref Name Position 1 Joseph K. Kurgat Currently the county executive committee member for Education, Culture, Social Services, Sports and Youth Affairs Uasin Gishu County Government.
+He Has a Master's In Education Administration and Management and A Degree In Education Science from Kenyatta University.
 Was a principal for various secondary schools from the years 2001-2017, Chairperson Kenya Secondary Schools Heads Association Mosop Sub county and Vice Chairman Nandi County Heads Association.
 2 Jane Njuguna Currently the Chief Officer Education, Culture, Social Services holds a masters of Arts in Development Studies, Mt.
 Kenya University, Bachelor of Arts in Development Studies (First class honors), higher Diploma in counselling psychology Technical institute of Management Eldoret.
-3 Roselyn Kosgey Currently the Director education and bursary fund administrator.
-A postgraduate with MBA in Education And Human Resource Management and an Undergraduate with a degree In Education and Administration.
+3 Roselyn Kosgei Currently the director in-charge of education and bursary fund administrator.
+Has a masters degree in Educational Administration, Postgraduate Diploma in HRM and Undergraguate Degree in Education.